 There is no out-of-pocket cost for seeking help at the Hawthorn Walk-In Center.
 If you have insurance, we may bill for the service.
 If you are uninsured, there is no cost.

 Can I just talk with someone by phone?

 Help is always available by calling the 24/7 Crisis Line at 503-291-9111.
 They may suggest you visit the Hawthorn Walk-in Center in person.

 Can I meet with someone who has experienced what I’m going through?

-I'm using/drinking.
+I'm not sober right now.
 Will you see me?